oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Whenever Transport Layer Security (TLS) is used by this specification, the appropriate version (or versions) of TLS will vary over time, based on the widespread deployment and known security vulnerabilities.
-At the time of this writing, At the time of this writing, TLS version 1.3 {{RFC8446}} is the most recent version.
+At the time of this writing,
+TLS version 1.3 {{RFC8446}} is the most recent version.

 Implementations MAY also support additional transport-layer security